 Proxy Re-Encryption provides the ability to transform a ciphertext encrypted under some key to the one under another key.
 This seems interesting.
 But, something seems strange.

-Suppose Alice has a key pair (sk_a, pk_a) and Bob also has a key pair (sk_b, pk_b).
-If Alice and Bob generates a proxy re-encryption key to transform a ciphertext under pk_a to the one under pk_b and vice versa, they can send message without revealing their secret keys.
+Suppose Alice has a key pair $(sk_a, pk_a)$ and Bob also has a key pair $(sk_b, pk_b)$.
+If Alice and Bob generate a proxy re-encryption key to transform a ciphertext under $pk_a$ to the one under $pk_b$ and vice versa, they can send messages without revealing their secret keys.

 At this point, what about the following scenario?
-Bob securely transmits his public key pk_b to Alice.
-Then, Alice encrypts her message vy using pk_b.
+Bob securely transmits his public key $pk_b$ to Alice.
+Then, Alice encrypts her message $m$ using $pk_b$.
 There is no need to transform the ciphertext.
-Also, Alice can send Bob her public key pk_a when she wants to receive the message from Bob.
+Also, Alice can send Bob her public key $pk_a$ when she wants to receive the message from Bob.